Online Neural Diarization of Unlimited Numbers of Speakers Using Global and Local Attractors: Proposed method

 While EEND-EDA can treat a flexible number of speakers, the maximum number of speakers to be output was empirically revealed to be limited by the dataset used during training.
 For example, if EEND-EDA is trained using mixtures, each of which contains at most four speakers, it cannot produce a valid result for the fifth or later speaker even if a mixture contains more than four speakers.

 To reveal which part causes this limitation, we visualized the frame-wise embeddings that were output from the last Transformer encoder using t-SNE \cite{van2008visualizing} in \autoref{fig:visualization}.
 Even though EEND-EDA was trained on mixtures, each of which consists of at most four speakers, five or six speakers' speeches were clearly separated in the embedding space.
-The visualization revealed that the EDA restricted the output number of speakers.
+The visualization revealed that EDA fails to estimate attractors for the unseen-number-of-speaker cases.

-To overcome the limitation of the EDA, we use the nature that the number of speakers speaking in a short period is low.
-The core idea of the method is that we first conduct attractor-based diarization for each short block and then find inter-block speaker correspondence on the basis of the similarity of the attractors.
+The proposed method assumes that the number of speakers that appear in a short period is bounded in practice.
+We first conduct attractor-based diarization for each short block and then find inter-block speaker correspondence on the basis of the similarity of the attractors.
 We call the attractors calculated within each block \textit{local attractors}.
 Even if the number of speakers within each block is limited owing to EDA, the total number of speakers within a recording can be higher than the upper bound.
 Our method also utilizes global-attractor-based diarization just as EEND-EDA does.